hashicorp/consul-api-gateway/internal/testing/conformance/README.md

 however, we currently have to make a few patches in order for things to work with Consul.
 Our goal long-term is to remove the need for these patches.

-- Consul isn't, by default, aware of each of the created services.
-To make this work, we patch the `connect-inject` annotation onto each `Deployment`'s template.
 - The `Deployments` defined upstream do not specify a `containerPort` in the `Pod` template.
 Consul relies on this `containerPort` when a `connect-service-port` annotation is not present.
 To make this work, we patch the `connect-service-port` annotation onto each `Deployment`'s template.
 They all use the same port.